-Overflowing and smelly marine waste bins at fishing boat ramps are a common sight along the coast and a big problem for Councils and the community.
-There is no source separation of the marine waste and it is mixed with general waste and taken to landfill where it contributes to methane gas generation.
+Overflowing and smelly marine byproduct bins at fishing boat ramps are a common sight along the coast and a big problem for Councils and the community.
+There is no source separation of the marine byproducts and it is mixed with general waste and taken to landfill where it contributes to methane gas generation.

 As keen fishermen themselves, Ocean2Earth Australia founders Tim and Kyran Crane often encountered overflowing fish bins at fishing boat ramps or people throwing fish waste back into the ocean, causing public health and amenity issues.

 Current arrangements mean the burden is often left to local councils, who in many cases do not have the resources or facilities to manage marine waste appropriately.

-Ocean2Earth Australia was formed to turn a waste product into a valuable resource and at the same time, reduce the amount of waste going into landfill.
+Ocean2Earth Australia was formed to turn a marine byproducts into a valuable resource and at the same time, reduce the amount of marine waste going into landfill.

-Starting with fishing boat ramps and seafood processors in Bega Valley Shire, Ocean2Earth Australia is emptying blue marine waste bins provided at the ramps, decontaminating what they collect by hand, then using innovative composting techniques to transform the waste into high quality naturally composted sea minerals for garden plants.
+Starting with fishing boat ramps and seafood processors in Bega Valley Shire, Ocean2Earth Australia is emptying blue marine waste bins provided at the ramps, decontaminating what they collect by hand, then using an innovative 100% natural composting technique to transform the waste into high quality naturally composted sea minerals for garden plants.

-The long-term goal is to process marine waste from boat ramps, seafood processors and aquaculture facilities right along the NSW coast.
+The long-term goal is to expand Ocean2earth Australia to process marine byproducts from boat ramps, seafood processors and aquaculture facilities right along the NSW coast.

-Ocean2earth are currently collecting fish waste from specially-marked blue bins at boat ramps at:
+Ocean2earth are currently collecting fish byproducts from specially-marked blue bins at boat ramps at: